sawatzkylindsey/hostmonitoring/README.md

 * Rust provides good memory safety invariants.
 * I work with Rust and axum day to day, so it is a comfortable choice.

+#### File Search
+In terms of how we actually search a file from `/var/log`, we need to particularly keep the performance and size requirements in mind.
+So to be clear, loading an entire multi-gigabyte file into memory, searching through it, and then re-ordering from bottom to top is not a satisfactory solution to the host monitoring problem.

+Instead, we should read the file from the bottom upwards, searching as we read.
+Once a match is made, the result should be streamed out over the REST Api to minimize memory consumption by the host monitoring agent.
+This approach is particularly nice in the case of a `limit` based query, since we can then stop reading as soon as our line limit has been reached.

+We'll use the following algorithm sketch for this search:
+1. Read a chunk from the bottom of the file.
+2. Find the right most line break (\n) in the chunk.
+If one does not exist, keep the chunk in memory and go back to #1.
+3. Process the right side of the chunk into a 'line', while maintaining the left side of the chunk for later.
+Apply the filter criteria to the line if applicable.
+4. Stream the line out over the Api.
+5. Repeat from #2.
+6. Terminate when either the full file has been processed, or the line limit has been reached.

 ### Development
 Use the following pattern to develop this project.
 For runtime user instructions, see [usage](USAGE.md).